chelseakomlo/tor-integration/README.md

 # Running Tor integration tests in a docker container

-This is useful for CI purposes as well as consistent setup/teardown in local environments.
+This is useful for running Tor integration tests in a Jenkins build task.

 ## To build
 ```